Traders Vitol, Mercantile join Rosneft's giant Vostok Oil project

-Russia's Rosneft (ROSN.MM) has signed a heads of terms agreement on selling a 5% stake in Vostok Oil, a giant oil producing project, to a consortium of traders Vitol and Mercantile & Maritime, Rosneft said on Thursday.
+MOSCOW (Reuters) - Russia’s Rosneft has signed a heads of terms agreement on selling a 5% stake in Vostok Oil, a giant oil producing project, to a consortium of traders Vitol and Mercantile & Maritime, Rosneft said on Thursday.

 Vostok Oil, in which global commodities trader Trafigura already has a 10% stake, is one of Russia’s biggest oil projects, comparable in size with the exploration of West Siberia in the 1970s or the U.S. Bakken oil region over the past decade.